-Hiring an Attorney to Fight a NY Reckless Driving Ticket
+Hiring an Attorney to Fight a New York Reckless Driving Ticket

 Reckless driving (VTL 1212) is considered to be one of the most serious tickets a person can receive.
 Reckless driving is unlike most other traffic tickets because it counts as a misdemeanor (crime) in New York.
 That means, unlike speeding tickets, reckless driving carries the risk of a jail sentence.
 This, plus the high fines and point value of the ticket and the potential for significant auto insurance increases makes it imperative that a person hires a qualified NY traffic ticket attorney to fight a reckless driving charge.
 A skilled attorney can assess the evidence of the case surrounding the reckless driving charge and develop a defense strategy that can potentially get the charge reduced to a more common traffic ticket (such as speeding or improper turn).

 Common Defenses to NY Reckless Driving Tickets